 While the size of a room and its related space limitations will obviously determine how large or small you finally buy, size (in and of itself) is less of a factor than size in relation to the other furnishings in a room or space.
 A coffee table that appears to be the perfect size out of context, may not be nearly as impactful when viewed along with the furniture, lighting, and decor already in place, while a central table that appears to be too small may end up looking perfect in your home.
 So, rather than fixate on size, think about the overall composition of your room first, and how your coffee table will fit into that composition—how prominent or understated a role it will play—and then shop accordingly.

-From glass to wood, steel to plastic, the material choices for coffee tables is almost limitless.
-But remember that like a sofa or favorite chair, the hard working coffee table tends to see a lot of use.
-Unlike other pieces of furniture, though, these tables tend not to fall out of fashion easily, making the investment in a well-designed, piece worthy long-term investment.
+From marble to glass to wood, steel to plastic, the material choices for coffee tables is almost limitless.
+But remember that like a sofa or favorite chair, the hard-working coffee table tends to see a lot of use.
+Unlike other pieces of furniture, though, these tables tend not to fall out of fashion easily, making the investment in a well-designed, piece-worthy long-term investment.

-Expensive contemporary coffee tables, which are made from precious materials or are one-of-a-kind designs, may be visually arresting, but may also require extra care and maintenance.
+Expensive contemporary coffee tables, which are made from precious materials or are one-of-a-kind designs, maybe visually arresting, but may also require extra care and maintenance.
 The key is to focus on how you expect your coffee table to be used, and which materials make more sense for your particular needs.
-Glass, certain metals, and plastic composites typically are low-maintenance materials, requiring little more than a wipe with a damp cloth, while polished, high-quality wood may be easily marked by liquids, for instance, requiring coasters or other maintenance considerations.
+Glass, certain metals (like aluminum), concrete, stone, ceramic, and plastic composites typically are low-maintenance materials, requiring little more than a wipe with a damp cloth, while polished, high-quality wood like walnut, oak, maple, ash, teak, and birch may be easily marked by liquids, for instance, requiring coasters or other maintenance considerations.
 When shopping for designer coffee tables, simplicity, quality and longevity remain good guidelines—as they do for all modern design.